Since 2017

 Step 1

-2. In a mixing bowl, I combine the flour with salt and pour the sunflower oil into the centre.
+2. Into a bowl I tip the flour with the salt and pour the sunflower oil into the centre – the classic "well" method, which lets you gradually work the flour into the liquid.

 Step 2